 Personality as a subject of upbringing.
 Notion of a person, his/her development and formation.
 Idealistic theories of personality development.
 Materialistic theories of personality development.
 Essence of upbringing as a pedagogical process.
 Upbringing as intentionally organized pedagogical process.
 Understanding of upbringing in the wide and narrow sense.
 Age and individual peculiarities of development and upbringing of a person.
 Periods of age development.
 Peculiar features of pre-school children development.
-Peculiar features of elementary school children development of high school children.
+Peculiar features of elementary school children development.
+Peculiar features of development of teenagers.
+Peculiar features of development of high school children.
 General methods of upbringing.
 Methods of upbringing: long-term pedagogical influence, convincing, positive example, exercises (to gain habits), praise and blaming, requirements and control.
 Main types of upbringing.
 Moral and esthetic education.
 Place of upbringing in the many-sided development of a person.
 Physical education.
 Approaches and methods of physical education.
 Labour upbringing.
 Ecological education.
 Family education.
 General conditions of family education.
 Parents' authority (prestige).